 In recent years, Uber and other rideshare companies have been involved in a legal battle over whether their drivers are employees or independent contractors.
 Because Uber operates internationally, some states and even other countries have weighed in on the classification issue.
-In California, a recent decision by the state Supreme Court will make it harder for Uber to treat its drivers as independent contractors moving forward.

-Before getting into the California decision, it’s important to know why it matters whether a company classifies a worker as an employee or independent contractor.
+It's important to know why it matters whether a company classifies a worker as an employee or independent contractor.
 In general, employees are entitled to a host of protections and benefits that independent contractors are not necessarily entitled to, including:

 Whether a worker is an employee or an independent contractor is relevant in many contexts, and each government agency uses a slightly different analysis.
 For more information, see Independent Contractor or Employee: How Government Agencies Make the Call.